What about triathlon racing cycling shoes?

 - Comfort: Race-specific cycling shoes have added cushioning, which also helps reduce irritation and chance of blisters forming before the run.

-While the fit of all triathlon gear is extremely important, for the sake of triathlon cycling shoes, the fit is likely the most important quality you can consider when selecting a pair of triathlon cycling shoes.
+While the fit of all triathlon gear is extremely important, for the sake of tri shoes, the fit is likely the most important quality you can consider when selecting a pair of cycling shoes.

 Of course, shoes which are too tight can potentially cause blisters as well, but due to the unique circumstances when pedaling a triathlon bike, a tighter fit is simply more likely to fatigue your feet rather than cause blisters.
 Because the foot is continuously moving in every direction at a rapid pace, a pair of triathlon shoes which are too large will ultimately have the room to rub against the inner walls of the shoes and almost guarantee the development of blisters by the end of the cycling leg.